 The desire for holiness, embedded in the depths of our being, cries out.
 Yet, so often, we silence it with remarkable determination.
 How creative we are in our excuses!
 How dogged we are in our resistance!
 How cunning we are in our evasion!
 How intelligent we are in our self-deception!

-All Saints DAy
+All Saints Day

 The core of All Saints Day is the resounding response of every saint in heaven: Holiness is possible!
 It is true!
 It exists!
 To believe in Christ is to believe in holiness.
 To believe in his love is to believe in the capacity to become holy in that love.
-Why don’t you, then, allow this beautiful feast to mark a change in our your conception of holiness?
-Because the quest for sanctity is the quests of quests.
+Why don’t you, then, allow this beautiful feast to mark a change in your conception of holiness?
+Because the quest for sanctity is the quest of quests.
 It is the adventure of an eternity.
 It takes root in the heart and blooms in all that we do, no matter our career, our personality, our background, our talents, our defects, Christ takes it all and makes it new in Him.